Car-free adventures aroundWeymouthDorset

 1. Bus to Portland

 Arrive in Weymouth by train and you can soon be strolling by the long sandy beach; hop on a bus and you can visit some more unusual landscapes.
 Our Weymouth car-free adventures start in Portland.
 Portland peninsula has its own distinct feeling.
 With sunshine sparking from the turquoise water, the wild, white cliffs have a Mediterranean air with their coastal flowers and rock-hopping ravens.
 Four miles long and never more than half a mile wide, Portland has sea views on all sides.
 The north end of the island, nearest to Weymouth, overlooks Portland harbour and Chesil Beach while the southern tip, with its red and white lighthouse enjoys glimpses of migrating birds and huge panoramic seascapes.

 2. Tout Quarry Sculpture Park

-New York’s United Nations HQ, Dublin’s City Hall, the Tower of London, St Paul’s cathedral, the Cenotaph… there’s a long worldwide list of historic buildings and monuments made with white Portland stone and mining equipment stands abandoned along the rugged cliffs.
-To get a sense of the sites where this iconic stone originated, visit Tout Quarry, where fanciful sculptures are carved into the pale boulders and rockfaces overlooking Chesil Beach.
+New York’s United Nations HQ, Dublin’s City Hall, the Tower of London, St Paul’s cathedral and the Cenotaph in London… there’s a long worldwide list of historic buildings and monuments made with white Portland stone and old mining equipment stands along the rugged cliffs.
+To get a sense of the sites where this iconic stone originated, visit Tout Quarry, where fanciful sculptures are carved into the pale boulders and rock faces overlooking Chesil Beach.

 - Hop off bus 1 (or summer time, open-topped 501) outside the Portland Heights hotel.